siavava/portfolio/PURESCRIPT.md

 content hash: after renaming an FFI implementation file, the companion `.js` must actually change (it does, since the path is in it) for the compiled `foreign.js` to be recopied.

+Two consumers resolve `#purs` differently in production: vite reads the package `imports` field, but nitro's rollup does not — every `App.Server.*` module a nitro route imports needs a matching entry in `nitro.alias` (nuxt.config) pointing at its compiled `output/.../index.js`, which inlines it into the server bundle.
+Without the entry, prerender and the deployed function fail with "Package import specifier #purs/… is not defined".